AhmedBaari/blog/content/en/page/salvo.md

 ### Mathematics

-I do well in the area of **probability** and comprehending problems involving **Linear Equations in 3 Variables** as far as the Class 10, 11 and 12 portions of CBSE is concerned.
+I do well in the area of **probability** and comprehending problems involving **Linear Equations in 3 Variables** as far as the CBSE portion of classes 10, 11 and 12 is concerned.

 ### Python